FREQUENTLY ASKED QUESTIONS

 How does acupuncture actually work?

+In its most basic form, acupuncture is a tool to help your body access its own natural ability to heal.
 Acupuncture works by activating specific points along the body's meridian pathways — channels through which qi, or vital energy, flows.
-When these points are needled, they send a small electrical signal via the connective tissue and fascia deep into the body, triggering your nervous system's own regulatory and healing responses.
+When these points are needled, they send a small electrical signal via the connective tissue and fascia deep into the body, prompting your nervous system's own regulatory responses.

 Will it hurt?

-No — acupuncture should not be painful.
+Acupuncture shouldn't hurt — and I'll always adjust if something doesn't feel right.
 The needles used are extremely fine, and most patients are surprised by how little they feel upon insertion.

 Physical sensations are a different matter, and they're a good sign.
 Patients often describe a dull ache, a warmth, a gentle release, or a subtle surge of energy — indications that the body is responding in real time.
 Acupuncture is also well known for its calming, grounding effect on the nervous system.

-Emily practices a minimal needling style — using a small number of precisely chosen points to give the body a clear, direct signal.
-She stays present throughout your entire treatment and will always adjust based on your comfort.
+I practice a minimal needling style — using a small number of precisely chosen points to give the body a clear, direct signal.
+I stay present throughout your entire treatment and will always adjust based on your comfort.

 Can acupuncture work alongside my existing therapy or medication?

-Yes — and this is one of the most important things to understand about this practice.
-Acupuncture is not a replacement for conventional care.
+Yes — acupuncture does not have to be a replacement for conventional care.
 For many patients, it works best as a complement to it.

-If you're on medication or in active treatment of any kind, please mention it during your intake — it helps Dr. Emily tailor your treatment plan accordingly.
+If you're on medication or in active treatment of any kind, please mention it during your intake — it helps me tailor your treatment plan accordingly, and collaborate with other providers where appropriate and with your consent.

 YOUR FIRST VISIT